jaggzh/repo-verify-utils/README.md

 ## Overview

-With the shift toward using agents, automation tools, cloud editors, etc. -- that act on your behalf -- you may be granting GitHub access to more than you realize.
-This repository provides small, inspectable Bash utilities that help you see what repos your credentials can access — including repos you don't own but can still affect.
+With the shift toward using agents, automation tools, cloud editors, etc. -- that act on your behalf -- you may be granting repository access to more than you realize.
+This repository provides small, inspectable utilities that help you see what repos your credentials can access — including repos you don't own but can still affect.